hmrc/fset-email-renderer/README.md

 sm --start ASSETS_FRONTEND -f
 ```

+**You must set `programme` in the query string, when using preview feature.**

+You may also send template parameters in the query string as key=value pairs.

 #### Quick Preview
 Alternatively, you can do a preview of emails by starting the service using `sm` to preview the source, snapshot or release versions of the micro-service.